How often should you use purple shampoo for your hair?

 How often should you use purple shampoo on bleached hair

-A bleached hair’s main enemy is the appearance of unwanted tones.
-Yellow hues, specifically.
-Canceling them out may need a salon appointment, but it might also be solvable with purple shampoo.
+The main enemy of bleached hair is the appearance of unwanted tones—specifically, yellow hues.
+Canceling them out may require a salon appointment, but it might also be solvable with purple shampoo.

-An important reminder: purple shampoos only work for light-colored hair.
-That includes blondes, platinum, ash blondes to very light browns, silver or gray, white, and pastel colors that underwent bleaching.
+This is an important reminder that purple shampoos only work for light-colored hair.
+That includes blondes, platinum blondes, ash blondes, and very light browns, silver or gray hair, white, and pastel colors that underwent bleaching.

-If you had dyed your hair to a cooler tone, aka ash blonde or brown, the pre-lightening process likely rid you of the natural pigments.
-Brassiness signals that the deposited dyes, especially blue ones with small molecules, left already and revealed the warmer undertones
+If you had dyed your hair to a cooler tone, such as ash blonde or brown, the pre-lightening process likely rid you of the natural pigments.
+Brassiness signals that the deposited dyes, especially blue ones with small molecules, have already left and revealed warmer undertones

-To get back your preferred ashiness, you may need to use purple shampoo on every wash until the yellow vanishes.
+To regain your preferred ashiness, you may need to use purple shampoo every wash until the yellow vanishes.
 This routine is especially advisable for bleached dark blonde to light brown hair.

 For those who bleached their hair near platinum, 4-5 times a week may eliminate your yellow hues in about three weeks.